 Research involves testing and validation of assistive devices used by individuals to improve or compensate for impaired motor functions.
-One of the studies will test feasibility of using the NewGait rehabilitative device in patients with gait impairments due to stroke or Parkinson's Disease.
+Dr. Ustinova and her team have been currently testing the

 Motor control and learning

-Research in the area of motor control and learning includes the investigation of movement organization, impairments, and recovery in patients from various clinical populations.
+Research includes the investigation of movement organization, impairments, and recovery in patients from various clinical populations.
 This includes patients who have been diagnosed with specific movement disorders, traumatic brain injuries, and those who have Parkinson's disease, autism, or have experienced a stroke.
 Many research projects are conducted in the motion analysis center, equipped with the system for motion analysis, electromyography, and force plates to examine kinematics and kinetic of movement patterns.